Types of Child Custody

-Legal Custody has to do with major life decisions in a child’s life.
+Legal Custody of a child has to do with major life decisions in a child’s life.
 This can include the child’s education, medical care, and religious upbringing.

 Physical Custody includes the daily routines of a child such as the everyday care as well as the living arrangement of the child.
 A parent with physical custody has the right to have their child live with them.

-Usually one parent has sole physical custody while the other parent gets visitation rights, but it is possible for the parents to share joint physical custody.
+Usually one parent has sole physical custody, while the other parent gets visitation rights, but it is possible for the parents to share joint physical custody.
 Joint custody, in this case, would involve the child living with both parents.

 Joint Custody is when both parents have an equal say in the upbringing of their child.
-In joint custody, both parents are custodial parents and neither parent is a non-custodial parent, so the child has two custodial parents.
+In joint custody, both parents are custodial parents and neither parent is a non-custodial parent, the child has two custodial parents.
 This is also plainly called joint custody.